-It’s no secret the good folks of the Pee Dee region are nuts for pecans.
-In fact, they admire them so much, each November the city of Florence throws a massive affair called the South Carolina Pecan Festival.
+It's no secret the good folks of the Pee Dee region are nuts for pecans.
+In fact, they admire them so much, each November the city of Florence throws a massive affair called the SC Pecan Music and Food Festival.
 Thousands flock to the annual street party to hear live music, participate in fun and games, and, of course, eat goodies made with pecans.

 Can it be they've found yet another way for pecan fans to go nuts?
 Why, yes they have.
 With the establishment of the South Carolina Pecan Trail, you're invited to spread even more love by following a map of 17 restaurants and specialty shops offering pecan dishes or products.